vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 Find case sensitive substring within source+offset and return offset starting immediately after match.
 Useful for data extraction using `^popen` and `^tcpopen` when combined with `^extract`.
 `$$findtext_start` is bound to the actual start of the match.
+`$$findtext_word` is bound to the word index in which the match was found where one or more blanks separate words.
+Indexing starts at 1 (same as sentence positional notation).

 An optional fourth argument `insensitive` will match insensitively.
 Failing to match will generate a rule failure.
 If the source or substring contains an `_`, these will be converted to blanks before execution, to allow that or the space notation to be considered equivalent (unless your source or substring is